reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-express.md

 Our setup for TypeScript is now complete with the options for transpiling the TypeScript set and the types from Node.js and Express framework installed.
 We will use this setup to create our server and routes in TypeScript in the next sections.

 ### Running the Server Created with TypeScript
-Let us create a file named `app.ts` which will contain the code written in TypeScript language for running the server application in the root directory.
+Let us create a file named `app.ts` which will contain the code written in TypeScript for running the server application in the root directory.
 The TypeScript code for running the server application looks like this:

 ```ts
 import express from 'express';